hagbard/the-flogger-manual/docs/testing.md

 >
 > Or maybe you're on the other side of the fence; an engineer tasked with finding the cause of an
 > urgent issue.
 You have enabled extra logging to see what's going on, but now tasks start having
 > errors left and right!
-What's going on?!
+What's happening?!
 >
-> You realize that by enabling extra logging you just introduced a lot of previously untested code
+> By enabling extra logging you just introduced a lot of previously untested code paths into a
-> paths into the production system.
-Insufficiently tested classes are now failing in `toString()`,
+> production system.
+Maybe insufficiently tested classes are now failing when `toString()` is
-> or perhaps memory usage just spiked because you're suddenly outputting so many more logs.
-Thread
+> called, or memory usage is spiking because of the large increase in log output.
+Or perhaps
-> contention for locks increases as large, mutable objects get locked for formatting, and what was
+> increased thread contention is affecting user latency as large, mutable objects are locked for
+> formatting.
+You don't know for sure what's going on, but what was a smoothly running system is
-> a smoothly running concurrent system is suddenly spluttering to a halt.
+> suddenly spluttering to a halt.
 >
 > <center>And you haven't even started to debug the issue you came here for!</center>